Aliases for ACADSB Gene

 ACADSB (Acyl-CoA Dehydrogenase, Short/Branched Chain) is a Protein Coding gene.
 Diseases associated with ACADSB include 2-Methylbutyrylglycinuria and Isovaleric Acidemia.
-Among its related pathways are Metabolism and Valproic Acid Pathway, Pharmacokinetics.
+Among its related pathways are Valine, leucine and isoleucine degradation and Fatty acid metabolism.
 GO annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
 An important paralog of this gene is ACADS.

 UniProtKB/Swiss-Prot for ACADSB Gene

 Has greatest activity toward short branched chain acyl-CoA derivative such as (s)-2-methylbutyryl-CoA, isobutyryl-CoA, and 2-methylhexanoyl-CoA as well as toward short straight chain acyl-CoAs such as butyryl-CoA and hexanoyl-CoA.
 Can use valproyl-CoA as substrate and may play a role in controlling the metabolic flux of valproic acid in the development of toxicity of this agent.